 The outbreak of the novel coronavirus ("COVID-19") has negatively impacted the global economy, disrupted global supply chains, and created significant volatility and disruption of financial markets.
-At this time, based on the information available to us, we cannot accurately predict the extent of the impact, if any, of the COVID-19 pandemic on our royalty revenues derived from GSK upon which we significantly rely, or on the operations of our equity and other investments.
 The Company is closely monitoring developments related to the COVID-19 pandemic to assess its impact on the Company's business.
-It is possible that an extended period of global supply chain and economic disruption could materially affect our results of operations and financial condition.
+It is possible that an extended period of global supply chain and economic disruption resulting from the COVID-19 pandemic could materially affect our results of operations and financial condition.